 Low-Power Wide Area Networking

 The domain of low-power, wide-area networking is becoming increasingly important to the Internet of Things.
 A number of unlicensed band protocols, such as LoRaWAN, Sigfox, Weightless, and WiFi HaLow have been developed to solve the needs of energy-constrained, low-bandwidth, widely-deployed devices.
 These networks use a range of techniques at the physical and link layers to provide communications.
 Meanwhile, cellular technologies are also entering this space with LTE-M and NB-IoT rolling out globally.
 Our researcher focuses on how well these technologies will support future application needs and how IoT devices will need to adapt in order to make use of them.

-This work so far has resulted in an overview of the existing technologies and their applicability to various applications created in collaboration with a project with Ford.
+This work initially resulted in an overview of the existing technologies and their applicability to various applications created in collaboration with a project with Ford.

 Bluetooth Low Energy (BLE) is an ubiquitous low-power networking technology.
 It is already available in consumer devices, including all smartphones, and is frequently used in Internet of Things devices for simple communication capabilities.
 However, when it comes to sensor networks, BLE has seen little use.
 BLE advertisements—short, periodic, broadcast messages—seem to be a potentially useful medium for data transport, however, especially for densely deployed devices.
 We find that academic literature has not rigorously studied BLE advertisement networks in theory or practice, and are currently exploring its use.

 This work has so far resulted in a related workshop paper on the potential for smartphone data muling over BLE advertisements at HotMobile'19.